Stingray Nebula

 The Stingray Nebula (Hen 3-1357) is the youngest-known planetary nebula, having appeared in the 1980s.
 The nebula is located in the direction of the southern constellation Ara (the Altar), and is located 5600 pc away.
 Although it is some 130 times the size of the Solar System, the Stingray Nebula is only about one tenth the size of most other known planetary nebulae.
 The central star of the nebula is the fast-evolving star SAO 244567.
 Until the early 1970s, it was observed on Earth as a preplanetary nebula in which the gas had not yet become hot and ionized.

 The image of the nebula shows how the older outer shells of gas are acting as a collimator for the more recent gas outflow from the central star—an important observation, as this process has not been well understood.

 History

-Prior to the discovery of the nebula, its central star was known as He 3-1357, which Karl Gordon Henize classified as an A- or B-type Hα emission-line star in 1967.
-It was observed in 1971 to be a preplanetary nebula when it seemed to be an asymptotic giant branch B1 supergiant.
+Prior to the discovery of the nebula, its central star was known as He 3-1357, which Karl Gordon Henize classified as an A- or B-type Hα emission-line star in 1976.
+It was observed in 1971 to be post-asymptotic giant branch B1 or B2 supergiant.
 Planetary nebula emission lines were identified in this star in 1989 by the International Ultraviolet Explorer.
-As the nebula would be newly formed and very small, ground-based observations were not able to resolve it; so Bobrowsky observed it with the Hubble Space Telescope, discovering the nebula, which he named the "Stingray Nebula".
+As the nebula would be newly formed and very small, ground-based observations were not able to resolve it; so Matt Bobrowsky observed it with the Hubble Space Telescope, discovering the nebula, which he named the "Stingray Nebula".

+In 1993, M. Parthasarathy et al. looked at the history of measurements of the brightness of the central star, and concluded that it was fading in the optical region of the spectrum.
+It was given its variable star designation, V839 Arae, in 1997.